 White House ups bid in last-ditch COVID talks with Congress

-WASHINGTON (AP) — The White House is backing a $400 per week pandemic jobless benefit and is dangling the possibility of a COVID-19 relief bill above $1.5 trillion as last-ditch, pre-election negotiations hit a critical phase Thursday.
+WASHINGTON (AP) — The White House is backing a $400 per week pandemic jobless benefit and is dangling the possibility of a COVID-19 relief bill of $1.6 trillion as last-ditch, pre-election negotiations hit a critical phase Thursday.
+But pessimism is again seeping into the talks and the two sides switched back to attacking each other in public.

 The offer by Treasury Secretary Steven Mnuchin on unemployment is higher than many Republicans would like in any potential COVID deal with House Speaker Nancy Pelosi.
 Significant, possibly unbridgeable hurdles remain.

-But the talks have gained momentum as the Trump administration presses for an agreement.
-On Air Force One Wednesday night, White House Chief of Staff Mark Meadows said Trump made an offer that was “extremely generous and certainly above the $1.5 trillion that has been articulated to date.”
+The speaker and treasury secretary were expected to speak by phone again later Thursday.

+The Trump administration, meanwhile, appears more eager than Capitol Hill Republicans to reach an agreement.

-The White House proposal yielded ground on funding for state and local governments, supporting a $250 billion infusion, and backed $20 billion in help for the struggling airline industry.
+The White House plan, offered Wednesday, gave ground with a $250 billion proposal on funding for state and local governments and backed $20 billion in help for the struggling airline industry.
 Both areas are of great interest to Democrats’ union backers.

-Details on the White House offer, first reported by the Capitol Hill publication Roll Call, were confirmed by congressional aides, speaking on condition of anonymity to discuss closed-door discussions.
+Details on the White House offer were confirmed by congressional aides, speaking on condition of anonymity to discuss closed-door discussions.

-Pelosi postponed a vote Wednesday on a Democratic alternative measure but could take it up again Thursday.
+Pelosi postponed debate Wednesday on a Democratic alternative measure in hopes of getting an agreement.
+A vote is likely on Thursday, spokesman Drew Hammill said, depending on how the Mnuchin-Pelosi exchanges go.

-After a 90-minute meeting in the Capitol, Pelosi issued a statement saying that she and Mnuchin would continue to talk.
-“We found areas where we are seeking further clarification,” she said.
-Their negotiations were expected to resume Thursday.

 At issue is a long-delayed package that would extend another round of $1,200 direct stimulus payments, restore bonus pandemic jobless benefits, speed aid to schools and extend assistance to airlines, restaurants and other struggling businesses.
 A landmark $2 trillion relief bill in March passed with sweeping support and is credited with helping the economy through the spring and summer, but worries are mounting that the recovery may sputter without additional relief.